 We believe that the Church is not a congregation of individuals, but that we are all one in the person of Jesus Christ and together we proclaim the Good News of God's love for the entire world.

-We believe that the love Jesus Christ is given to us through "outward and visible signs" or sacraments, especially Baptism and The Holy Eucharist (Communion, the Lord's Supper).
-We also celebrate Confirmation, Marriage, Confession, Anointing of the Sick, and Ordination.
+We believe that the love of Jesus Christ is given to us through "outward and visible signs" or sacraments, especially Baptism and The Holy Eucharist (Communion, Lord's Supper).
+We also celebrate Confirmation, Reconciliation (Confession), Anointing of the Sick, Holy Ordination, and Equal Marriage.